for speed and SEO

 - Use GIF if you really need animation.
 Better yet, don’t use animated GIFs at all.
 They’re really annoying.
 Use CSS3 effects as much as possible.

-- Use PNG if you need high detail and high resolutions.
+- PNG should be used if you need high detail and high resolutions.

 - Use JPG for general photos and screenshots.